soungofmusic/SurfCompeitionDatabase/README.md

-# CS340-Surf-Project
+# Database-Surf-Project

 # Wave of the Day

-Wave of the Day is a web application that provides a user-friendly interface for managing surf competitions, surfers, rounds, heats, scores, and results, utilizing a database to organize and track various aspects of surf competitions.
+Wave of the Day is a web application that provides a user-friendly interface for managing surf competitions, surfers, rounds, heats, scores, and results, utilizing a database to organize and track various aspects of a fictional surf competitions.

 ## Citations
 This project incorporates code and ideas from the following sources: